surajkota/website/content/en/docs/components/multi-tenancy/getting-started.md

   - The Kubeflow deployment process automatically creates a profile for the user performing the deployment.
 When the user access the Kubeflow central dashboard they see their profile in the dropdown list.
-  - The automatic profile creation can be disabled as part of the deployment by setting the registration-flow env variable to false.
+  - The automatic profile creation can be enabled as part of the deployment by setting the registration-flow env variable to true.
 And an admin can manually create profiles per user or per project and add collaborators through YAML files.
    Modify the kustomize/centraldashboard/base/parama.env to set the registration variable to false

    ```
    clusterDomain=cluster.local
    userid-header=kubeflow-userid
    userid-prefix=
-   registration-flow=false
+   registration-flow=true
    ```

   - When an authenticated user logs into the system and visits the central